-Parallels Mac Management is a software plug-in that extends SCCM 2012 and 2012 R2 with the ability to fully manage Mac OS X systems.
+Parallels Mac Management is a software plug-in that extends Microsoft System Center Configuration Manager (SCCM) with the ability to fully manage macOS systems.
 With Parallels Mac Management you can manage Mac and Windows computers using SCCM as your only management system.